rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 consider continuous improvement process with retrospectives or team velocity calculation.
 These are all very empirical.
 In contrast, the deductive needs a cushy couch.
 Deductive and bureaucracy, IMO, do not mix well.
 Waterfall was a failed idea of applying a deductive approach to project management.
 There is a lot of real word complexity in project management and empirical is needed (see also [Defined Process Vs Empirical Process](https://premieragile.com/defined-vs-empirical-process/)).

+Let's talk bias.
+Figuring out contributing factors and causality is often the hardest and the most important part in empirical reasoning.
+If you wrist hurts after long day of coding, is this a pinched nerve in the wrist? or, are you looking down on your laptop and the nerve is pinched around your neck? or there is a pressure point somewhere on your arm? or maybe it is not a nerve issue at all?
+Empirical scientists have been known to come to wrong conclusions because of assumed wrong cause.
+A sad example of this: it is now believed that a big cause of death during Spanish Flu was too much prescribed aspirin.

-Let's talk context,  is often the hardest and the most important part in empirical reasoning.
-E.g. in pharmacology: drug response depends on many factors like drug interactions, dosage, population stratification, other medical conditions...
-In biology:  animal behavior depends on many factors like activity factors, stress factors, location factors...
-Programmers are exposed to context bias too.
-When troubleshooting a bug the context is the exact scenarios causing it.
-Performance issue could be caused by many factors, an application could be slow only in certain scenarios or only in certain environment configurations.
-Being a good programmer could mean avoiding context bias.
+Programmers are exposed to bias too.
+Performance issue or a bug could be caused by many factors, e.g. an application could misbehave only in certain scenarios or only in certain environment configurations, the underlying issue could be application code, library code, configuration issue, environment problem...
-The related _correlation vs causality_ problem is something programmers face as well (e.g. the underlying cause of an issue is more subtle then what the observations suggest).
+It is not unlikely for a developer to go down a wrong path during troubleshooting process.
+I view programming as empirical process with accelerated feedback.
+You can go down a wrong path but you typically learn that fast.

 I had a fun discussion with my wife, she is a statistician and data scientist working on pharmacological studies.
 We were discussing if a design of a clinical trial could be adjusted to software testing.
 There are some intriguing similarities.
-Obviously, humans are much more complex than programs and different approaches will work better.
-A lot of this will be well understood by experts in some areas of programming (e.g. benchmark testing, UX testing), areas I may not know enough about.
+Obviously, humans are much more complex than programs and targeted approaches will work better in either domain.
 But it was a fun discussion and one that convinced me even more about the empirical nature of programming.

 In this analogy programmers are a crazy bunch of experimental scientists.
 In other words, to be good in programming you need to be good in empirical reasoning.
-Am I convincing you that programming is often an empirical process?
+Have I convinced you that programming is often an empirical process?

 ### Experimental process and high extraneous loads

-As discussed in [cognitive loads in programming](),  messy code has _high extraneous load_.
+As we discussed in [cognitive loads in programming](),  messy code has _high extraneous load_.
 If you are not familiar with this term simply substitute _high extraneous load_ with messy code.
 I think we are in a position to put a 1 and 1 together: